AShariat/note-taker/README.md

 ## Description

-This app lets user to create and save notes and access them from anywhere.
+This app lets users to create and save notes and access them from anywhere and also remove unwanted notes from the list of saved notes.
 I have learned a lot about express js while building this app since it was my first project building a server.

 ## Table of Contents